 This running workout is going to focus solely on your arms.

-Strengthening your arms has significant benefits for you as a runner.
+Strengthening your arms has significant benefits for you during running workouts:

 Before you start:

 You can add on this arms workout after your runs about 3-4 times a week.